 - Defects occurred in realization stages

 The BVOPGM office needs to have a clear picture of all factors that may cause potential changes.
-Corrections in scope, requirements, teams configurations, planned resources, schedule, and realizations sets need to be applied at early stages in program and projects realizations.
+Corrections in scope, requirements, configurations of teams, planned resources, schedule, and realizations sets need to be applied at the early stages.

-All required changes in projects need to be analyzed, discussed and assessed against the validity and real needs.
-Identified changes in projects scope, requirements and estimates are documented, prioritized and planned for realization if they are assessed as valid and needed.
+All required changes in projects need to be analyzed, discussed, and assessed against the validity and real needs.
+Identified changes in scope, requirements, and estimates are documented, prioritized, and planned for realization if they are assessed as valid and needed.